Home > Patients & Visitors > Health Library > Renal Cell Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 Stage IV and Recurrent Renal Cell Cancer Treatment

-Added Combined Immune Checkpoint Inhibitors and Antiangiogenic Targeted Therapies as a new subsection.
+Added Combined therapy with multi-target tyrosine kinase inhibitors and MTOR inhibitors as a new subsection.

 This summary is written and maintained by the PDQ Adult Treatment Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ® - NCI's Comprehensive Cancer Database pages.